-The Transparency feature is a MAXtreme Release 3 feature only, and does not apply to NVIDIA MAXtreme Release 4.
+The Transparency feature is an NVIDIA MAXtreme Release 3 feature only, and does not apply to NVIDIA MAXtreme Release 4.

-MAXtreme supports the display of various transparency modes for elements that have an opacity of less than 100.
+NVIDIA MAXtreme supports the display of various transparency modes for elements that have an opacity of less than 100.

 • None